sesam-community/GraphQL/README.md

   "verify_ssl": true
 }
 ```
-The quotation marks in the query need to be escaped as we are already working in a json text structure.
+The quotation marks in the query need to be escaped as the query needs to be in json and we are already working in a json structure.

 ### Example input pipe config
 ```